aws-samples/amazon-dynamodb-labs/content/dynamodb-opensearch-zetl/service-config/os.en.md

 ::alert[_Do not continue unless the CloudFormation Template has finished deploying._]

- 1. Open the "Outputs" tab of your recently deployed Stack in the CloudFormation Console.
+ 1. Open the "Outputs" tab of the stack named `dynamodb-opensearch-setup` in the CloudFormation Console.

     ![CloudFormation Outputs](/static/images/ddb-os-zetl3.jpg)
  1. Open the link for SecretConsoleLink in a new tab.
 This will take you to the AWS Secrets Manager secret which contains the login information for OpenSearch.
-Click on the "Retrieve secret value" button to see the username and password for the OpenSearch Cluster.
+Click on the `Retrieve secret value` button to see the username and password for the OpenSearch Cluster.
  1. Return to the CloudFormation Console "Outputs" and open the link for **OSDashboardsURL** in a new tab.
  1. Login to Dashboards with the username and password provided in Secrets Manager.